 Technical Fields (Engineering, IT, Data Science)

-Cover Letter Importance: Medium - resume often prioritized
+Cover Letter Importance: Medium resume is often prioritized

 Resume Style: Technical, achievement-focused

-Integration: Cover letter explains business impact of technical work
+Integration: Cover letter explains the business impact of technical work

 Resume Style: Formal, traditional